Package 'cffr'

 isFALSE(res)

-# If a CITATION file (note that is not .cff) it throws an error
+# If a CITATION file is supplied (note that it is not a `.cff` file), it

 try(cff_validate(system.file("CITATION", package = "cffr")))